-Legend has it that Saint Anthony ( Before Saint hood) was in Rimini, Italy trying to give a sermon to some 13th century heretics.
-Well, those heretics were not going have any of that.
-Since they were not interested in his sermons, St. Anthony took off to the coastline in a holy tantrum of frustration, doing what those holy men did in those times, swearing (they may had sworn) he'd be better off preaching to the fish.
-It is said that thousand upon thousands of fish started popping their heads up from the water, lining up, (mostly sardines) with their mouths open, swaying back and forth, doing little fin waves, and even bowing their heads at the Saint's sermon. ( A bowing Sardine?
+Legend has it that Saint Anthony ( Before Sainthood) was in Rimini, Italy, trying to give a sermon to some 13th-century heretics.
+Well, those heretics were not going to have any of that.
+Since they were not interested in his sermons, St. Anthony took off to the coastline in a holy tantrum of frustration, doing what those holy men did in those times, swearing (they may have sworn) he'd be better off preaching to the fish.
+It is said that thousands upon thousands of fish started popping their heads up from the water, lining up (mostly sardines) with their mouths open, swaying back and forth, doing little fin waves, and even bowing their heads at the Saint's sermon. ( A bowing Sardine?
 Hey, it's the 13th century; fish were their own fish back then.)
 This miracle was witnessed by the town's folks.
-Here's where I must scratch my head..
+Here's where I must scratch my head...
 In honor of this "miracle," sardines are grilled and feasted upon for three days.
-So the sardines reward for coming to the Saint's sermon was to be caught and grilled in honor of the Saint.
+So the sardine's reward for coming to the Saint's sermon was to be caught and grilled in honor of the Saint.
 (No wonder the heretics didn't want to listen to his sermons.)

 As with most sardine traditions, I like to add a Mouth Full of Sardines style to it.
-Not being in Lisbon, and wanting to give their tradition due respect, I went in search for a St. Anthony figurine or the likes.
+Not being in Lisbon, and wanting to give their tradition due respect, I went in search of a St. Anthony figurine or the like.
 I wanted to have this fish whisperer present while I ate sardines.
-To much dismay, I was unable to locate any thing with Saint Anthony.
+To much dismay, I was unable to locate anything with Saint Anthony.
 I went to several religious stores and ethnic stores.
 A couple of the Christian stores did not even know who Saint Anthony was.
-I enlightened them of his talking to sardines, and how great sardines are.
-(Maybe I've became a sardine disciple?)
+I enlightened them of his talking to sardines and how great sardines are.
+(Maybe I've become a sardine disciple?)
 With no St. Anthony representation and no fresh Sardines to grill,

 After viewing some of these images, I may never open another tin of sardines in the dark again...